akbartus/A-Frame-Component-GLTF-Manipulator/README.md

 ### **Description / Rationale**
-This is a A-Frame component which allows to manipulate GLTF/GLB file.
-In particular it demonstrates the possibility editing position, rotation, scale, visibility, material color and texture of individual nodes.
+This is an A-Frame component which allows to manipulate GLTF/GLB file.
+In particular it demonstrates the possibility of editing position, rotation, scale, visibility, material color and texture of individual nodes.

 ### **Instructions**

-In order to use the component one attach "gltf-manipulator" to an entity.
+In order to use the component attach "gltf-manipulator" to A-frame entity.
 The component has the following attributes:
 * <b>nodeNumber: { type: 'int', default: 1 }</b> - the number of nodes of a GLTF/GLB file to be edited.
-All other attributes are dependent on it, i.e. if 2 is indicated, then the rest of attributes should have by 2 values.
+All other attributes are dependent on it (i.e. if 2 is indicated, then the attributes below should have by 2 values at least).
 * <b>nodeName: { type: 'array', default: [] }</b> - the name of individual node(s) in a GLTF/GLB file.
 It is different from node material name.
-Accepts array of strings.
-They could be seen in Blender before exporting GLTF file (or alternatively they can be console.logged).
+It accepts array of strings.
 * <b>nodePosition: { type: 'array', default: [] }</b> - position of individual node(s) in a GLTF/GLB file.
 Accepts array of x y z values.
 * <b>nodeRotation: { type: 'array', default: [] }</b> - rotation of individual node(s) in a GLTF/GLB file.
 Accepts array of x y z values.
 * <b>nodeScale: { type: 'array', default: [] }</b> - scale of individual node(s) in a GLTF/GLB file.
 Accepts array of x y z values.
 * <b>nodeVisibility: { type: 'array', default: [] }</b> - visibility of individual node(s) in a GLTF/GLB file.
 Accepts array of boolean values
 * <b>nodeMaterialName: { type: 'array', default: [] }</b> - the name(s) of individual node material(s) in a GLTF/GLB file.
-It is different from node name.
-Accepts array of strings.
-They could be seen in Blender before exporting GLTF file (or alternatively they can be console.logged).
+It accepts array of strings.
 * <b>nodeTextureURL: { type: 'array', default: [] }</b> - the URL(s) to individual node texture(s) to be added to a GLTF/GLB file.
-Accepts array of strings.
+It accepts array of strings.
 * <b>nodeColor: { type: 'array', default: [] }</b> - color(s) of individual node(s).
-Accepts array of HEX values.
+It accepts array of HEX values.

 If attributes are indicated inline, they will be loaded as soon as a-frame is loaded.
-To make more precise changes it is possible to combine it with the following function:
+To make more precise changes it is possible to combine the component with the following function:
 ```
 updateNodeFunction(nodeName, textureURL, position, rotation, scale, color, visibility);
 ```
 The code below shows the sample implementation of the compoent.
-Initially major edits are done inline to GLTF file, then individual changes are done through button click event:
+Initially major edits are done to a GLTF file, then individual changes are done through button click event:
 ```
 <html>
 <head>